6 Beautiful Scenic Drives on the Big Island of Hawaii

 Snow on Mauna Loa North Side Hawaii Volcanoes National Park Big Island 1

 Across the street from the Pu’u Huluhulu Cinder Cone parking area is the Mauna Kea Access Road.
 Wow.
 This road has a 17% grade (super steep) and takes you up to the Mauna Kea Visitor Center.
 Here you’ll learn about the many observatories on the slopes and peaks of the mountain, including the many ecosystems here.
 There is also a unique nature trail that goes through a protected area full of the silversword plants, which are unique to this type of habitat and Hawaii itself.
+It’s such an interesting element of this Big Island scenic drive.

 You’ll drive across lava, through what looks like a California coast forest, then higher to the barren alpine habitat that is reminiscent of Mount Rainier National Park.
 The Visitor Center is located at an elevation of 9,200 feet and has breathtaking views of the Big Island.
 Visitors can also learn about the observatory and its research, and enjoy stargazing on the clear nights.
 However, it is important to note that the road to the summit is steep and can be challenging to drive, so it’s essential to rent a four-wheel drive vehicle and check the weather and road conditions before heading up.